top of page

 Double Occupancy

-You will share a room with a person of the same gender or your requested roommate
+You will share a room with a person of the same gender (if available) or your requested roommate

 I'm Interested!
 What's Next?

-For this experience, a $400 USD deposit is required so your spot is held.
+Secure your spot via WeTravel.
+At the time of booking, you will submit a 20% deposit to hold your spot.
 The deposit counts towards your total payment.
 If you cancel your spot, we are unable to refund your deposit.
 If the trip doesn't run due to a lack of participants, you will receive your deposit back.

-Full trip payment will be requested 60 days prior to departure.
+Full payment will be requested 60 days prior to departure.
 If you’re booking within 60 days of your departure, you will be asked to pay make the full payment immediately.
-Payments can be made with credit card or PayPal.
+Payments are made on WeTravel.

 Attend Pre-Departure Orientation